 Of important note, Fort Mill is also a town of artists.
 Fort Mill has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fort Mill’s character.

 Also of interest is that Fort Mill has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Fort Mill telecommute to their jobs.
-Overall, about 7.63% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.63% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.